Words in the Wild

 with Nicola Chester

-Nature writing has never been so relevant – or popular.
 This one day workshop with award-winning writer Nicola Chester will give you the confidence to write about nature whether it be through fiction, poetry or factual writing.
-We’ll explore the meaning of nature writing and, through a mixture of exercises and fieldcraft techniques, learn how to better understand the world around us, our place in it, and and express that deeper connection through our writing.
+We’ll explore the meaning of nature writing and, through a mixture of exercises and fieldcraft techniques out in the countryside, learn how to better understand the world around us, our place in it, and and express that deeper connection through our writing.

 Is this workshop for me?

-All you need for this course is a good basic level of written English and a desire to improve your creative writing!
+All you need is a good basic level of written English and a desire to improve your creative writing!
 If you're already working on a project, bring it along as you may wish to use it as a basis for some of the class exercises.
+Expect a friendly and supportive atmosphere.

 About Nicola Chester

 Nicola Chester is an award-winning, pioneer of the new era of nature writing, and the RSPB's longest running female columnist.
-She features in several anthologies, including all four Seasons books, edited by Melissa Harrison and Red Sixty Seven, a collaboration of illustrated love letters to the birds we are losing.
-She is also a Country Diarist for The Guardian.
+She features in several anthologies, and is a Country Diarist for The Guardian.
+Her memoir On Gallows Down: Place Protest & Belonging was published in 2020 by Chelsea green Publishing and is shortlisted for the Richard Jefferies Award.
 For Nicola, nature writing is an act of resistance, connection, celebration, inclusivity, joy and wonderment.
 She lives in the heart of the North Wessex Downs, below the highest hill in Southern England.
 Follow Nicola on Twitter @nicolawriting

 Cost & booking

-The cost of this event is £75 per person (£50 young writers 18-25) including lunch and refreshments.
+The cost of this event is £55 per person (£45 for young writers aged 18-25).
 The day will include a short walk (whatever the weather!).
-There are only 10 places available so book soon to avoid disappointment.
+Directions will be sent upon booking.
+There are only 12 places available so book soon to avoid disappointment.